WiscADSL/uFS/README.md

 ### Download and Build

-Please check this [section](https://github.com/WiscADSL/uFS/tree/main/cfs_bench/exprs/artifact_eval#initialization) in artifact evalution document to setup the environments and install necessary dependencies.
+Please check this [section](https://github.com/WiscADSL/uFS/tree/main/cfs_bench/exprs/artifact_eval#initialization) in artifact evalution document to *setup the environments* and *install necessary dependencies*.

-To build uFS, try these:
+Then to build uFS, try these:

 ```
+# assume all the dependencies have been installed by artifact_eval.sh
 cd cfs
 mkdir build && cd build
 cmake ..